 EFP Delivery Payment = (EFP Bonded Final Settlement Price + Premiums and Discounts of the Delivery) × Delivery Quantity

+In the case that settlement price for transferring the crude oil standard warrants settled via the Exchange is the settlement price of the previous trading day prior to the transferring application day of the first-nearby crude oil futures contract, the formula for the transferring payment of standard warrants is:

+Payment of transferring standard warrants = (settlement price of the previous trading day prior to the transferring application day of the first-nearby crude oil futures contract + premiums and discounts of the delivery) × Transferring Quantity

 The requirements and management of the invoice for crude oil futures contract shall be announced separately by the Exchange.
 The circulation procedure of the invoice shall follow the provision in Chapter 2 of these Delivery Rules.

 Article 156 The buyers and sellers of the physical delivery shall pay a delivery fee of RMB zero point zero five (0.05) yuan/barrel to the Exchange respectively.